What happens because of what’s happening?

 Why a Newsletter?

-Well, I don’t think the world needs more newsletters (and i’d rather call this a “monthly analysis”), but I firmly believe that corporate executives, product leaders, investors, and founders spend too little time considering the implications of the big things happening around them.
+I don’t think the world needs more newsletters (and i’d rather call this a “monthly analysis”), but I believe leaders, investors, and founders spend too little time considering the implications of the big things happening around them.
 The exercise of doing so develops your judgment and accelerates the socialization of what’s next.
 As the Mandalorians would say, “this is the way.”
-I send this newsletter to all of the founders I work with as an advisor/investor, some colleagues I work with, as well as a small group of people that take the initiative to subscribe.
+I send this newsletter to all of the founders I work with as an advisor/investor, some colleagues I work with, as well as a group of people (~43k of you, as of May 2026) that take the initiative to subscribe.

 This newsletter WILL be about: